 Any location that has tall mountains and snow is susceptible to avalanches.
 The easiest way to avoid avalanches in Kyrgyzstan is to refrain from any backcountry activity during winter (or at least any excursions without a Kyrgyzstan travel guide who’s well-trained in backcountry terrain).

 Floods In Kyrgyzstan

 Floods can also occur in Kyrgyzstan.
-This happens mainly due to high mountains, heavy rainfall, and melting glaciers.
+This happens mainly due to high mountains, heavy rainfall, and melting glaciers during the warmer months.